riscv-android-src/toolchain-rustc/src/tools/rust-analyzer/docs/dev/style.md

 The new API needs to be right (or at least easy to change later).
 The actual implementation doesn't matter that much.
 It's very important to minimize the amount of changed lines of code for changes of the second kind.
-Often, you start doing a change of the first kind, only to realise that you need to elevate to a change of the second kind.
+Often, you start doing a change of the first kind, only to realize that you need to elevate to a change of the second kind.
 In this case, we'll probably ask you to split API changes into a separate PR.

 Changes of the third group should be pretty rare, so we don't specify any specific process for them.